Mayilu: Reception

-The Times of India wrote "Though the movie is didactic in conception, the approach Jeevan employs is such that these ideas merge well with the plot.
+Sidharth Varma of The Times of India wrote "Though the movie is didactic in conception, the approach Jeevan employs is such that these ideas merge well with the plot.
 But the slow pace prevents the movie from being an engrossing watch."
+Malini Mannath of The New Indian Express wrote, "The film though fairly neatly scripted, has a jaded look.
+And with about 145 minutes of running time, is a tad too long and dreary".